 Twice exceptionality requires special methods of identification and targeted educational supports that highlight a child’s strengths.
-Parents can help 2e students by researching common characteristics, understanding how 2e brains excel, and learning how to uniquely support their needs in the classroom.
+Parents can help a twice exceptional teen and other 2e students by researching common characteristics, understanding how 2e brains excel, and learning how to uniquely support their needs in the classroom.

 Twice Exceptional Students: Common Characteristics

 The intellectual potential of twice exceptional youth is great.
 At the same time, they have an enduring disability or disorder that inhibits their learning experience.
 Common co-existing conditions include: